atmtools/arts/doc/arts/guide.user.atmospheric_field.rst

 the atmospheric field, the atmospheric field data, and the atmospheric point.

 The atmospheric field contains all physical data of the entire atmosphere.
-Each property of the atmospheric field (temperature field, pressure field, VMR fields, etc) is stored as an atmospheric field data object, representing the full 3D field of that property.
+Each property of the atmospheric field (temperature field, pressure field, VMR fields, etc.) is stored as an atmospheric field data object, representing the full 3D field of that property.
 The local state of the atmospheric field is represented by an atmospheric point.
 An atmospheric point effectively holds the local state of the atmosphere at a specific location.